thisismyrobot/spacex-video-telemetry-extraction/README.md

 ## OCR

-### Some images grabbed by the code during an extract
+Some images grabbed by the code during an extract.

 ![](img/text_height.jpg) ![](img/text_speed.jpg)